 Thekchen Choling is home to a beautiful appliqué thangka depicting Shakyamuni Buddha serenely seated in the full lotus position on a throne, attended to by his two chief disciples Shariputra and Maudgalyayana.
 It is entirely hand-sewn from silk brocade, beads and sequins.
-When fully unveiled, the thangka stands at four-storey tall, making it the largest Shakyamuni Buddha thangka in Southeast Asia.
+When fully unveiled, the thangka is four storeys tall, making it the largest Shakyamuni Buddha thangka in Southeast Asia.

-The Shakyamuni thangka is only unveiled on the special occasions of Vesak Day.
-The annual event has been featured in local media and attracts devotees from around the region.
+This Wish-fulfilling Shakyamuni Buddha thangka is only unveiled on the special occasion of Vesak Day.
+The annual event has been featured in the local media and attracts devotees from around the region.
 It is believed that simply gazing upon the image of Shakyamuni Buddha brings countless blessings and auspicious conditions for those who sincerely pay homage.

 Singapore’s Only Mig-Chenrezig

 Mig Chenrezig is a form of Chenrezig found only in Tibetan Buddhism, and is a rarity even within the Tibetan Buddhist tradition.
 Little about Mig Chenrezig is documented in texts as information related to him and his practice is passed down only in the oral tradition.